 A first-timer's guide to holidaying in Anguilla

-Anguilla is a small island nation in the Caribbean that lies just few miles north of St. Maarten.
-While it may not be on the top of the list when it comes to frequently talked about Caribbean isles, that just means you’ll have a better chance of enjoying it uninterrupted from the tourist crowds.
+Anguilla is a small island in the Caribbean that lies just a few miles north of St. Maarten.
+As it is not high on the list of popular Caribbean islands, you will be able to enjoy it unencumbered by the usual tourist crowds.

-From a thriving foodie scene as the culinary capital of the Caribbean to amazing hospitality, fantastic festivals and some of the world’s most stunning beaches, Anguilla is an island that offers it all and then some – you just need to know how to make the most of it, and we’re here to help.
+As the culinary capital of the Caribbean with a thriving foodie scene, amazing hospitality, fantastic festivals and some of the world’s most stunning beaches, Anguilla is an island that offers it all – and then some – you just need to know how to make the most of it and we’re here to help.